2020 Women's T20 Challenge

-The 2020 Women's T20 Challenge, branded as Jio Women's T20 Challenge, was the third season of the Women's T20 Challenge, a Twenty20 cricket tournament established by the Board of Control for Cricket in India (BCCI) in 2018.
-Like the previous edition, it was a three-team tournament consisting of a group stage of three matches, followed by a final.
+The 2020 Women's T20 Challenge, branded as the Jio Women's T20 Challenge, was the third season of the Women's T20 Challenge, a Twenty20 cricket tournament established by the Board of Control for Cricket in India (BCCI) in 2018.
+Like the previous edition, it featured three teams and consisted of a group stage of three matches followed by a final.

-The tournament was originally scheduled to commence in May 2020 in Sawai Mansingh Stadium, Jaipur coinciding with the IPL Playoffs.
-However, it was suspended along with the IPL due to the global coronavirus pandemic.
-The tournament was held from 4 to 9 November 2020 in Sharjah Cricket Stadium in the United Arab Emirates, still coinciding with the IPL Playoffs.
-IPL Trailblazers beat IPL Supernovas by 16 runs in the final and won their maiden title.
+The tournament was originally scheduled to be held in May 2020 at the Sawai Mansingh Stadium in Jaipur, coinciding with the IPL playoffs.
+However, it was postponed along with the IPL due to the COVID-19 pandemic.

+The tournament was eventually held from 4 to 9 November 2020 at the Sharjah Cricket Stadium in the United Arab Emirates, again coinciding with the IPL playoffs.
+Trailblazers defeated Supernovas by 16 runs in the final to win their maiden title.

-The season was viewed by 105 million unique viewers in India, a growth of 47% over the previous season.
-The 2020 season recorded 5.34 billion minutes in viewership in India, representing a 2.45 times increase over the 2019 edition.
+The season was watched by 105 million unique viewers in India, an increase of 47% compared to the previous season.
+It recorded 5.34 billion viewing minutes, representing a 2.45-fold growth over the 2019 edition.